enmasseio/babble/README.md

 - `decide([decision: function, ] choices: Object<String, Block>) : Block`
   Append a decision block to the control flow.
 Returns the first block in the chain.
-- `tell(callback: Function) : Block`
+- `tell(message: *) : Block`
   Append a Tell block to the control flow.
+Parameter `message` can be callback function or an object or value.
 Returns the first block in the chain.
 - `listen([callback: Function]) : Block`
   Append a Listen block to the control flow.
 Returns the first block in the chain.